Close

 Bonifacio, a dramatic fortress town with ancient ramparts and cobbled lanes, is home to charming harbourside restaurants.
 Soak in the view as you sail past Corsica’s legendary white cliffs aboard one of the many yachts for charter in Corsica.

-No charter is complete without stopping in Ajaccio, Napoleon Bonaparte’s birthplace.
+No Corsica yacht charter is complete without stopping in Ajaccio, Napoleon Bonaparte’s birthplace.
 Visit his ancestral home-turned-museum before heading to the surreal Girolata Bay.
 With its rose-hued granite cliffs and crystalline waters, this UNESCO World Heritage Site glows red at sunset, a magical sight only truly experienced from the sea.

 Contact a Broker